ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 # Configuration

 When working with pods in Kubernetes, there are three basic ways to manage configuration.
 We could build the configuration into the pod's image, but this is limiting and results in shared credentials.
-We could use Docker Compose-style envrionment variables, but this is insecure.
+We could use Docker Compose-style environment variables, but this is insecure.
 The last option is to mount configuration files when the pod starts.
 This is the most complex option, but it offers acceptable security with broad and straightforward support.

 It's this latter method that Kubernetes uses to manage and provide configuration.
 This is accomplished through *Secrets* and *ConfigMaps*.